-The Company is reliant on funding provided by BOS which is a subsidiary of LBG.
-Lloyds Bank plc has provided letters of support dated 26 February 2015 stating that in its capacity as the indirect parent of BOS, it will continue to provide access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the directors of the Company are satisfied that the financial statements have been prepared on a going concern basis.
+The Company is reliant on funding provided by Bank of Scotland plc (BOS) which is a subsidiary of Lloyds Banking Group plc (LBG).
+Lloyds Bank plc has provided letters of support dated 21 February 2017 stating that in its capacity as the indirect parent of BOS, it will continue to provide access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the directors of the Company are satisfied that the financial statements have been prepared on a going concern basis.